virtusize/virtusize.github.io/source/additional-integration-options/index.rst

     });

 .. note::
-    You can only integrate one product with the same id per page.
-If you want multiple buttons to open the same widget, see: :ref:`label-multiple-buttons-on-product-page`
+    You can only integrate one product with the same ID per page, meaning don't make mutiple ``addWidget`` calls with the same ``PRODUCT_ID`` on one page.
+If you want multiple buttons to open the same widget, see :ref:`label-multiple-buttons-on-product-page`.

 .. _label-snippet-api: